MingSun-Tse/Good-DA-in-KD/README.md

 <details open>
 <summary><b>[TL;DR]</b></summary>

-- We present a *proven proposition* to precisely answer "*What makes a good data augmentation (DA) in knowledge distillation (KD)?*": A good DA should reduce the covariance of the teacher-student cross-entropy.
+- We present a proven proposition to precisely answer "*What makes a good data augmentation (DA) in knowledge distillation (KD)?*": A good DA should reduce the covariance of the teacher-student cross-entropy.
-- We present a practical metric that only needs the teacher to measure the "goodness" of a DA in KD: the *stddev of teacher’s mean probability*
+- We present a practical metric that only needs the teacher to measure the "goodness" of a DA in KD: the **stddev of teacher’s mean probability**
 (shorted as **T. stddev**).
 - Interestingly, T. stddev works very well in practice (on CIFAR100 and Tiny ImageNet), posing a *strong correlation* with student’s test loss, despite knowing *nothing* about the student -- see the right figure below.
-- Based on the theory, we further propose an entropy-based data picking algorithm that can further boost prior SOTA DA scheme (CutMix) in KD, resulting in a new strong DA method, *CutMixPick*.
+- Based on the theory, we further propose an entropy-based data picking algorithm that can further boost prior SOTA DA scheme (CutMix) in KD, resulting in a new strong DA method, CutMixPick.
 - Finally, we show how the theory can be utilized in practice to harvest considerable performance gains simply by using a stronger DA with prolonged training epochs.